Clinical Psychology Internship

 Interns may also participate in clinical staffing, and at least once a month in general business meetings with the outpatient staff and outpatient supervisors.

-Interns will each present on two occasions throughout the year at case conferences that occur during the Thursday morning seminar times.
+Interns will each present on two occasions throughout the year at case conferences that occur during the Wednesday morning seminar meetings.
 This is a ninety-minute forum in which trainees take turns preparing and providing case presentations utilizing their active client caseload.
 The focus of the training includes case conceptualization, diagnosis, case management, and clinical intervention.
 Participants will receive assistance with clinical and theoretical skills, as well as general supervision from the case conference leader and other group members.
 Coordination of an article associated with some aspect of the case is incorporated in this discussion.
 Each intern will present two cases during the year.
 At the end of the internship, each intern will complete a full case conceptualization of a client for presentation to committee members with related articles, for a final case presentation.

 STAFF DEVELOPMENT